 For example, when integrating your customer support tool with your marketing automation system, you can A/B test emails to targeted customer segments.

-“Looking at how long customers have to wait before they get an answer is one way to measure customer experience.
-No one likes to wait when they need help," said Dyson.
+“Look at how long customers have to wait before they get an answer.
+No one likes to wait when they need help”, says Dyson.

-“Beyond the numbers, it can be equally as helpful to ask customer-facing staff about what customers are telling them,” said Dyson.
+“Beyond the numbers, it can be equally as helpful to ask customer-facing staff about what customers are telling them”, says Dyson.
 For instance, customer support might have insight about pain points they can share with the product team.
 “It’s also key to ask agents if they’re having any difficulties.
 If they are, chances are customers are too.
-When you make your agents’ jobs easier, they can provide a better customer experience.”
+When you make your agents’ jobs easier, they can provide a better experience for customers.”

-Investing in good customer experience is important for any company, no matter how big or small.
+Investing in good CX is important for any company, no matter how big or small.
 After all, your success depends on your ability to keep and attract loyal customers.
 And failing to put your customers first can send them straight to your competitor.